Ashokkurukundi/javascript-interview-coding/README.md

 **Challenge:**
 Create a JavaScript function `toggle` that takes multiple string arguments representing states and returns a function that cycles through and logs these states each time it's called, looping back to the beginning after reaching the end.

+### 4. Retry Promises

+**Challenge:**
+Implement a function in JavaScript that retries promises N number of times with a delay between each call.

+### 5. Efficient Fibonacci Calculation with Memoization

+**Challenge:** Create a function to find the nth Fibonacci number efficiently using memoization.
+Implement `fibonacci(n)` where `n` (0 ≤ n ≤ 100) is the position of the Fibonacci number.
+Optimize calculations to enhance performance for larger `n` values.